 We get to celebrate with Marlina on her birthday today!
 Marlina is a veteran of two DIRT trips in years gone by: this one (Brazilian Amazon) in 2016 and SMC Kilimanjaro (Tanzania) in 2018).
 After graduation, she took up a career in emergency management and has served in disaster zones all over the world, putting the principles and training of her DIRT days into practice almost constantly.
 Shawny convinced her to use some vacation time from her current gig to return to the Amazon and we are thrilled that she agreed.

-We sang to Mar as she came down the pousada this morning and we enjoyed a lovely breakfast as the overnight rain began to break.
+We sang to Mar as she came down to the pousada this morning and we enjoyed a lovely breakfast as the overnight rain began to break.
 The sound of the rain on our thatched roof seemed to contribute to some deep sleep for most of us but the calls of the zoguezogues and howler monkeys helped convince us to stop.
 Yesterday some of the zoguezogues came right up to our oca to help us get a good look at them, so there will be some pictures of them here.
 We also tried to catch some audio of their sounds from inside our sleeping space today, but you can't get the feel of how loud they are from these recordings; unfortunately, we missed the howlers entirely so we will try to record them both on a different day.
 Whenever you hear the zoguezogues, it might seem like the sound you hear is either a mating call or actual mating, but we hear that these are just the sounds they make as they frolic in the trees.
 The ones right by us yesterday were not making their sounds, so we couldn’t quite test this theory.

 We are starting into a new work week with freshly-washed laundry (note that we did not say “clean” laundry; there is an important distinction there).
 Some of us timed our washing poorly relative to the arrival of the rain, but we added some lines under a covered area that should help things air dry until we get some sun to bake them all the way to crispness.
 Hopefully we will beat the mildew, but if not, rewashing may be in our future.